How to Get ESL Jobs Abroad By RegionBy Camille Turner

 Keep in mind that to get an online English teaching job, you’ll need at the minimum a stable Internet connection, good lighting, a quiet space, a webcam, and a headset.
 Many, though certainly not all, online jobs also ask that you have additional props or teaching materials, such as whiteboards or flashcards.
 Having these items ready prior to your interview shows that you’re a great fit for the job.

 Read an interview with a Bridge Job Advisor about how to get an online teaching job.

-Knowing how the ESL job markets differ by region ahead of time can you give you an edge up on the competition.
+Knowing how the ESL job markets differ by region ahead of time can give you an edge over the competition.
 Catering your skillset and approach to each region can save you time and effort and help ensure that you score the ESL job abroad that’s the right fit for you.